-Course Length: Five years part-time, One year full-time (MA Education only)
+Course Length: Up to five years part-time (typically three years), One year full-time (MA Education only)

 Assessment is by coursework assignments equivalent to 9,000 words per module throughout the taught element of the programme.
 The assessments take a variety of forms including written reports of research, seminar presentations and journal style articles.

 Applications for this course should be made direct to the university.
 Please note that in addition to completing an application form, all applicants should submit a 500 word personal statement, indicating their educational qualifications, their teaching experience and their research interests.
 For further information please visit our How to Apply pages at www.cardiffmet.ac.uk/howtoapply.

 Before making an application, international students (those outside of the EU), should contact the International Office at Cardiff Metropolitan University to discuss the necessary procedures in relation to studying with us.
 For further information visit www.cardiffmet.ac.uk/international. .

 Candidates submit an application form containing brief detail of their professional experience in education and particular research interests.
 Decisions on applications are made by the Programme Director

 For up to date information visit our website at www.cardiffmet.ac.uk/tuitionfees, email: firstname.lastname@example.org or call 029 2041 6086.
 Currently there is a fees discount equivalent to one module per year available to students employed in one of Cardiff Metropolitan University's partnership schools for Initial Teacher Education and Training.